rusty duck

 Perhaps a portiere, or shutters that fold back to the wall?

-It might just work, if the profile were very slim, but then when pushed back they would cover the lovely wall niches on both sides of the bay.
+Well it might just work, if the profile were extremely slim, but then when pushed back they would cover the lovely wall niches on both sides of the bay.

-*We propose moving the radiator, and therefore the sensitively positioned pipes.
-The woodchip paper will go.
+We propose moving the radiator and therefore the sensitively positioned pipes.
+The woodchip paper will go too.
 And the carpet, which covers an original brick floor.
-More beam stripping (or painting) too.
+Yet more beam stripping (or painting) to do.
+When all that’s done, I thought I’d make a bench cushion for the lower sill.
+It’s the perfect place for a window seat.

 What a beautiful corner – apart from the pipework.
 A window seat will be perfect.